 Why We All Need an Editor

-This week, classes resumed at Life Pacific College, a home of sorts away from writing desk, and I’m happy to announce that it was business as usual for everyone returning to campus.
+This week, classes resumed at colleges across the country, and I’m happy to announce that it was business as usual for everyone returning to campus to finish off their semester...

 If only that were true.

-With all that’s happened in the last two and a half weeks, most of my students have returned home to be with their families for the semester, and like most schools, Life Pacific University has moved all of its classes to an online format for the remainder of the 2019-2020 school year.
+With all that’s happened in the last two and a half weeks, many of my students have returned home to be with their families, and like most schools, our university has moved all of its classes to an online format for the remainder of the semester.

 It’s new.
 It’s different.
 We’re making it work, like everyone else.
 But that doesn’t mean it’s been a seamless or easy transition for everyone, faculty, staff, and students included.